 Safety and privacy in voice design

-Our Head of Design and UX Marcus Duffy, talks us through a few issues around safety and privacy where voice technology adoption is concerned.
+Our Head of Design and UX Marcus Duffy, talks us through a few issues around safety and privacy where voice design is concerned.

 Despite the comfort of GDPR, privacy concerns around the technology in our lives are still increasingly being trumped by its convenience.